-- ICBA strongly encourages the CFPB to continue to collaborate with ICBA and other stakeholders to take a commonsense approach to amending TILA/RESPA Integrated Disclosure (TRID) rules, including certain tolerances and timelines.
-Consumers should be allowed to waive the 3-day waiting period between receipt of the final closing disclosure and consummation.
+ICBA strongly encourages the CFPB to continue to collaborate with ICBA and other stakeholders to take a commonsense approach to amending and improving the TILA/RESPA Integrated Disclosure (TRID) rules, addressing certain tolerances, timelines, and construction-to-permanent lending.
 ICBA urges the CFPB to address compliance questions through written, authoritative guidance and FAQs.

-- The CFPB’s “small servicer” exemption limit should be increased from 5,000 loans to the higher of 30,000 loans serviced or $5 billion in total unpaid principal balance of mortgages serviced.
-Moreover, to be fully beneficial, an increase in the limit must be accompanied by corresponding relief from the punitive capital treatment of mortgage servicing assets (MSAs) under Basel III.
-ICBA continues to call for a complete exemption from Basel III for all community banks.
+The CFPB’s “small servicer” exemption limit should be increased from 5,000 loans to the higher of 30,000 loans serviced or $5 billion in total unpaid principal balance of mortgages serviced.
+Moreover, to be fully beneficial, capital treatment of mortgage servicing assets (MSAs) under Basel III and under the Community Bank Leverage Ratio, for those banks that opt into it, must not discourage retention of MSAs by community banks.